It's complicated: Slowdown forcing firms to re-think China relationship

 Now, though, Beijing is attempting to rebalance its economy to a more sustainable rate of expansion dubbed the “new normal” by President Xi Jinping, and with growth at its slowest in a generation, the current quarter has seen a slew of companies citing China as a reason for underwhelming earnings.

-In recent weeks, weakness in Chinese demand has been blamed for soft sales and trimmed forecasts from companies ranging from luxury fashion retailer Burberry (BRBY.L) and KFC owner Yum Brands (YUM.N) to U.S. computer hardware and consulting firm IBM (IBM.N) and Japanese robot maker Yaskawa Electric Corp (6506.T).
+In recent weeks, weakness in Chinese demand has been blamed for soft sales and trimmed forecasts from companies ranging from luxury fashion retailer Burberry and KFC owner Yum Brands to U.S. computer hardware and consulting firm IBM and Japanese robot maker Yaskawa Electric Corp.

-Economic data released in October also showed export growth slowing sharply in Japan, while South Korean exports fell - both blamed on the slowdown in their giant neighbor.
+Economic data released in October also showed export growth slowing sharply in Japan, while South Korean exports fell - both blamed on the slowdown in their giant neighbour.

 And the days of double-digit growth that had foreign companies scrambling to enter China in the first decade of the millennium may not be coming back.
 President Xi said on Tuesday growth would remain around the 7 percent level for the next five years.

-As Beijing tries to steer the economy away from the export and investment-led growth model that fueled China’s rise, companies are having to re-evaluate their strategy.
+As Beijing tries to steer the economy away from the export and investment-led growth model that fuelled China’s rise, companies are having to re-evaluate their strategy.

 In response, some firms are investing more in development to cater to Chinese consumers’ growing sophistication.